MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitdispatchacxrequest.md

 title: AcxCircuitDispatchAcxRequest
 ms.date: 08/16/2021
 targetos: Windows
-description: The AcxCircuitDispatchAcxRequest dispatches a standard WDFREQUEST object to the WDF framework which will manage the request.
+description: The AcxCircuitDispatchAcxRequest dispatches an ACX WDFREQUEST object to the ACX framework which will manage the request.
 prerelease: true
 req.assembly:
 req.construct-type: function